jroigesapen/documentation/content/applications/finance/accounting/payments/internal_transfers.rst

 An internal transfer account is automatically created on your database based on your company's localization and depending on your country’s legislation.
-If needed, the default :guilabel:`Internal transfer account` can be modified by going to :menuselection:`Accounting app --> Configuration --> Settings` and then under the :guilabel:`Default Accounts` section.
+If needed, the default :guilabel:`Internal transfer account` can be modified by going to :menuselection:`Accounting --> Configuration --> Settings --> Default Accounts section`.

 .. note::
    At least two bank accounts are needed to make internal transfers.
 Refer to